Privacy policy

 Who we are

-We are Lumus Imaging, the diagnostic imaging division of the Healius Group.
+We are Lumus Imaging.
 We operate diagnostic imaging and nuclear medicine facilities in Australia.
 These include facilities inside hospitals, facilities co-located within medical centres, or standalone imaging facilities located in cities and towns across the country.

 Our facilities in: